 “Sarah’s critical voice, do you need acknowledgment of despair and overwhelm?
 Have you tried so hard to take care of Sarah, and have you had her override your offerings most of the time?

 Are you in need of a sense that there is something larger than both of you that can be relied on?

 Do you long to be able to believe that there is such a thing as “good sense,” and that it is available and accessible to Sarah?”

 The gentleness is a surprise to the voice.
 The sense of humor and the acknowledgment are like fresh breezes in a room that hasn’t been aired out in 50 years.

 And all three of these qualities – gentleness, humor and acknowledgment – bring me back to the very first sand tray figure I ever chose.

 What a sweet manifestation of intuition!!

-In honor of sand trays, intuition and healing, you are so welcome to join me for a year of short workshops to do personal work, learn sand tray work, and deepen more fully into constellations.
+In honor of sand trays, intuition and healing, you are so welcome to join me in 2020 for a year of short workshops to do personal work, learn sand tray work, and deepen more fully into constellations.